skip to Main Content

 For owners of apartment and mixed-use buildings, Loss of Rents protection is an important option to consider for your building coverage.
 This type of coverage protects landlords against loss of income in case an insured event makes your building uninhabitable.

-Building owners with Loss of Rents coverage have nullified this protection through their own actions.
+In addition, building owners should be careful not to take actions that nullify their coverage.
 In one legal case, fire damage forced three tenants to vacate the premises.
 Having purchased Loss of Rents protection, the owner-corporation represented to tenants they would not have to pay rent.
 However, the tenant leases specifically held tenants responsible for rent payments even in the case of a fire or property repairs.
-As a result, the insurance carrier denied the claim because the landlord agreed to waive the rental payments.
+As a result, the insurance carrier denied the claim because the landlord had agreed to waive the rental payments.

 While the fire clearly caused the property to be vacated, the court found that the loss of income came from the building owner’s decision not to collect the rental payments mandated by the leases.

-Note, too, that loss of rent due to owner negligence isn’t covered.
-If the landlord could have prevented or mitigated the potential loss, the claim may be denied.
-Also, some policies will pay the landlord fair market value for the rental, not necessarily what the tenant was paying.
-If the tenant was paying more than what the insurer considers fair market value, the landlord or owner is out the difference.
+Finally, some policies will pay the landlord fair market value for the rental, not necessarily what the tenant was paying.
+If the tenant was paying more than what the insurer considers fair market value, the landlord or building owner is out the difference.
+At City Building Owners Insurance, we work with building owners when quoting the initial landlord insurance policy and during the annual review to avoid any unpleasant surprises at claims time.

-For more information on what to look for in a landlord insurance policy, check out our article, “Do you have the right landlord insurance” and “What insurance does a landlord need?”
+For more information on what to look for in a landlord insurance policy, check out our articles, “Do you have the right landlord insurance” and “What insurance does a landlord need?”

-If you would like a free insurance review or if you have any questions, call us at 877-576-5200, or post your questions in the comments below.
+If you would like a free insurance review or if you have any questions, call us at 877-576-5200, or request a no-obligation insurance review.

 Back To Top